ryanking13/pyodide-pyxel-test/README.md

 # Pyodide + Pyxel demo

+This repository contains a PoC of running a SDL-based package pyxel in Pyodide.

-Codes are mostly copied from [Pyxel's official repostiory](https://github.com/kitao/pyxel)
+Most of the codes are copied from [Pyxel's official repostiory](https://github.com/kitao/pyxel)